◂ home

 I want to be specific about what's being claimed.

-Within that regime, it's the best architectural fit for the slice.
-Outside it — pure user-authored memory, RAG over arbitrary docs, scenarios where similarity is the goal — Engram degrades to hybrid retrieval with no distinctive advantage.
+Engram is an evolving-memory engine for AI-to-AI memory: agents author typed, dated, provenance-tagged memories at write-time, and retrieval derives the current state at read-time — on lightweight local infrastructure.
+Within that regime it's the best architectural fit I know of, and the benchmarks section puts numbers on it.
+Outside it — pure user-authored memory, RAG over arbitrary documents, scenarios where similarity is the goal — Engram degrades to hybrid retrieval with no distinctive advantage.
 Which is fine, but not the thesis.

 Architecture